vista-simulator/vista/docs/source/index.rst

    :width: 300

 `VISTA <https://vista.csail.mit.edu>`_ is a data-driven simulation engine for autonomous driving perception and control.
 The VISTA API provides an interface for transforming real-world datasets into virtual environments with dynamic agents, sensor suites, and task objectives.

+All code is available on our `github repository <https://github.com/vista-simulator/vista>`_.

 Installation